-Sunday Monday Tuesday Wednesday Thursday Friday Saturday Make a pancake and create a face on it with fruit.
-Color Tuesday Find something purple in the kitchen.
+Sunday Monday Tuesday Wednesday Thursday Friday Saturday Color Tuesday Find something purple in the kitchen.
 Practice bouncing a ball.
 Count the number of bounces.
-Talk to your child about their new school-day bedtime and wake-up schedule.
+Library Day Talk to your child about their new school-day bedtime and wake-up schedule.
 Look for things that begin with "P." Point out the letter "P" in print.
 Plan a party for the 1st day of school.
 Pretend it is the first day of school.
 Practice ways to say goodbye with your child.
 Help your child write his/her name and identify each letter.
 Color Tuesday Name objects that are the color purple.
 Visit your child's new school and play on the playground.
 Library Day Ask for stories about families.
 Practice writing your name with crayons, markers, chalk, and pencils.
 Make up a story for your child.
 Take a picnic lunch to a park.
-Practice taking turns 15 and sharing.
+Practice taking 14 turns and sharing.
 Color Tuesday Find something purple outside.
-Paint on the sidewalk with water.
+Paint on the sidewalk with colored water.
 Practice your letters.
-Make a costume out of things you have at home.
+Practice painting your letters in your name.
+Library Day Make a costume out of things you have at home.
 Find words that rhyme with "me."
 Write a letter or draw a picture to a special friend.
 Find your favorite color flower outside and tell someone what color it is.
-Take a walk and talk 22 about the sounds you hear.
+Take a walk and talk 21 about the sounds you hear.
 Color Tuesday Find something purple in a book or magazine.
 Help set the table.
 Count the plates, forks, spoons and napkins.
 Library Day Ask for books about friendships.
 Practice your phone number and address with your child.
 Help your child draw a picture and give it to someone special.
 Help your child make a list of things that make him/her happy.
 Practice with your child zipping jacket, pulling pants up and down and buttoning.
 These self-help skills are needed for independence in school.
 Color Tuesday Help your child find something purple in their toys.
-Play "Hide & Seek" 31 outside. for Kinde Setting Ready ergarten Tip Video
+Play "Hide & Seek" 30 outside.
+Library Day Look for a book about an animal that lives in the ocean.